pkgw/website-netlify-experiment/content/2012/reference-how-to-root-an-htc-nexus-one-running-android-2-3-6-on-linux.md

       variants.
 Almost everybody links to the version mentioned on [this XDA thread](http://forum.xda-developers.com/showthread.php?t=682828),
       but the version described there is incredibly out of date.
-If you trace the downloads, they lead to
-      [this listing](http://goo-inside.me/superuser/) page, which has more
-      recent versions.
-The file called `Superuser-3.0.7-efghi-signed.zip`
-      worked for me.
+If you trace the downloads, you can find site with more recent versions.
+The file called `Superuser-3.0.7-efghi-signed.zip` worked for me.
 (It was at this point that I realized that not only are Android OS versions named after desserts, but those names proceed in alphabetical order.)

    7. Set up a [udev](http://en.wikipedia.org/wiki/Udev) file allowing the `fastboot` program to identify your phone.
 This seems a little silly but